denkuppens/HomeAssistant/OpenWrtPresenceDetection/readme.md

 - Find the MAC addresses of the devices you want to track.
 I got them via the OpenWrt router main interface: http://192.168.1.1

+> [!IMPORTANT]
-- Note: convert the MAC addresses to lower case and change the ':' sign to '-'.
-So AA:BB:CC:DD:EE:FF becomes aa-bb-cc-dd-ee-ff.
+> convert the MAC addresses to lower case and change the ':' sign to '-'
+>
+> Example rewrite 'AA:BB:CC:DD:EE:FF' to 'aa-bb-cc-dd-ee-ff'

 - Copy-paste the contents of Automation_Show_where_devices_are_in_the_house.yaml to the automation in 'Edit in yaml' mode.
 Name the automation 'Show to what wifi access pionts devices are connected' Then change the automation to your MAC addresses and input_text helpers.

+> [!IMPORTANT]
-### The order of MAC addresses need to match the order of the input_text helpers!!!!
+> The order of MAC addresses need to match the order of the input_text helpers!!!!

 # Screenshots